NicolasCaous/InsightSoftwareAssignment/README.md

 - The board state in the backend isn't really immutable.
 This is a limitation of javascript.
 - Better error messages and sending proper errors to clients.
 - Improved logging with a proper logger.

+# Known issues

+- The usage of `alert` instead of a proper UI modal for notifications blocks the javascript thread and causes messages coming from the server to be dropped or outdated.
+Too much of a hassle to fix.
+- You can exploit leaving a room as many times as you want to force you to begin the game in your turn.
+This can't be easily fixed and would require a feature to penalize players that quit often or right at the start of the game.
+However, a fix for this issue isn't really required for the purpose of this assignment.